If you're an Application Manager who likes Timeline reports set a certain

 start and lead them in the right direction.

-If you have a default timeline in place, you and your users can instantly convert any regular table report into a timeline.
-When a default timeline exists for a table, the option to view that report as a timeline appears in the More menu for that list report.
+If you have a default timeline in place, you and your users can instantly show any regular table report as a timeline.
+When a timeline default exists for a table, use the More > View as a timeline option to view that report as a timeline.

 Choose a table from the Table bar, click SETTINGS on the Page bar, then click Reports & charts.

 Click Reporting defaults > Default timeline settings from the menu on the Page bar.

 Set the default Starting and Ending fields (beneath the timeline shown in the Timeline section).

 These fields bookend each event you want to display.
 They are Date or Date/Time fields that represent the beginning and finish of each record (be it a task, project, or whatever).
 When a user designs a timeline report, QuickBase automatically sets the entire timeline's beginning to the earliest date listed in any record's Starting Field and ends the timeline with the latest date listed in any record's Ending Field.

 Set Resolution (to the right of the timeline shown in the Timeline section).

 Tell QuickBase how to break down your timeline.
 Timelines always measure time in two increments (see image below).
 You can view events by any of the following combinations: week/day, month/week, quarter/month, fiscal quarter/month, year/month, year/quarter, or fiscal year/quarter.

 Note: When you select a resolution, QuickBase always expands the duration your timeline shows to include a full instance of the highest level time increment.
 For example, if you choose July 23 as a starting date, but selected Month/week as your resolution, the timeline will start on July 1st, the beginning of the first month.
 Timelines show the entirety of the highest resolution increments.